 Auto industry executives from Volvo and General Motors, as well as the ride service Lyft, have testified before Congress that deploying autonomous vehicles could reduce the number of traffic accidents that result in severe injuries or fatalities.

 The NSC is also calling for life-saving laws that could prevent fatal auto accidents, including extended cellphone bans, automated enforcement to catch speeding drivers and ignition interlocks for repeat DUI offenders.

 If you lost a loved one in a fatal auto accident caused by a negligent driver, you may be entitled compensation for funeral expenses, medical bills, and pain and suffering.
-The Edwards Law Firm’s Tulsa car accident attorneys will pursue your claim and work to maximize the compensation you deserve.
+The Edwards Law Firm’s auto accident attorneys in Tulsa will pursue your claim and work to maximize the compensation you deserve.
 Do not hesitate to contact our attorneys to schedule a free, no obligation review of your case.
 We work on a contingency fee basis, which means we will not charge you any fees unless we recover damages for your claim.
+Contact us today.